DruboPaul/DruboPaul/README.md

 ###

-<h2 align="left">A Forestry graduate skilled in Python, R, Google Earth Engine, ArcGIS, NumPy, Pandas, and Power BI, with a mission to revolutionize landslide susceptibility mapping through GIS and artificial neural networks.</h2>
+<h2 align="left">A Forestry graduate skilled in Python, R, Google Earth Engine, ArcGIS, NumPy, Pandas, SQL and Power BI, with a mission to revolutionize landslide susceptibility mapping through GIS and artificial neural networks.</h2>

 ###